c3lang/c3-web/src/content/docs/Language Overview/types.md

 ### Optional Excuses are of type Fault

-When an [Optional](/language-common/optionals-essential/#what-is-an-optional) does not contain a result, it is empty, and has an Excuse, which is of type `fault`.
+When an [Optional](/language-common/optionals-essential/#what-is-an-optional) does not contain a result, it is empty, and has an Excuse, which is a`fault`.
+The `anyfault` type may contain any such fault.

 ```c3
 fault IOResult